-“Mumbai theaters started as single cinema talkies in 1920′s ruling almost 7 decades featuring latest Bollywood and other regional movies of India.
-Now this old theaters of Bombay shows some old Bollywood movies, semi adult and Bhojpuri movies at cheap ticket rates, lets know which are those old cinema halls / talkies in city..”
+“Mumbai theaters started as single cinema talkies in 1920′s, Ruling almost 7 decades now featuring Oldest Bollywood and other regional movies of India.
+Below listed oldest movie theaters of Mumbai (Then ‘Bombay’), Now shows some rare old Bollywood classics & retro movies, semi adult and Bhojpuri movies at cheap ticket rates, Lets know which are those oldest cinema theaters, the memories of city..”

 South Mumbai and Old Theaters Details

 The era when Rajesh Khanna, Jitendra like actors rocked and Amitabh Bachchan Zanzeer released in cinema theaters of south Mumbai locations like Grant Road, Opera House and Mumbai Central was to be seen, These old theaters then had ticket costing Rs.1 and Rs 2.50.
 The then called Talkies use to be jammed packed with people watching 2 to 3 shows continuously of movie goes hit, That golden era of Indian cinema turned from Black and white to Color and so the old theaters were dilapidated and the new trend of multiplex arise in starting years of 2000 when chains like Big Cinema, Cinemax, Fame and Broadway are leading the talkies industries.